YanliangWu/TWService/README.md

 - Fix service, currently it is broken due to some interface changes
 - Unit Tests (made something but should be better)
 - Credentials embedded in config file, should base64 it and put it to a vault.
+- Add CLI help function, also input validation is missing.
+- gitignore..

 #### Good to have